Meet the Great Auk, a Flightless Bird That Was Clumsy on Land but Agile in Water, Lived Around the North Atlantic Waters but Went Extinct in 1844

 Humans really suck

 The final recorded attempt at breeding was put to an end on June 3, 1844, when the last two confirmed specimens were slain on Eldey, off the coast of Iceland.
-Some people believe the last sighting of a great auk was one in 1852, when it was recorded.
+Some people believe the last sighting of a Great Auk was recorded in 1852.

 This species had the ability to bank, veer, and turn while submerged.